TonisOrmisson/chbspassgen/README.md

   $level = 1,             // specify further parameters like this one
   $separators = '_ -',    // and this one
   $useVariations = true,  // and this one
-  $variations = array(    // and this one too (also works in the constructor)
+  $variations = array(    // and this one too (This system also works in the constructor)
     'allcaps'=>true,
     'capitalize'=>true
   )
 );

-// getEntropy can return a pretty accurate estimate of the entropy of the last generated password, but can also be given a password and a set of parameters to extract its entropy
+// getEntropy can return a pretty accurate estimate of the entropy of the last generated
+// password, but can also be given a password and a set of parameters to extract its entropy
-// (the interface I came up with is crazy weird, I'll rebuild it with a more intuitive and practical parameter list as soon as I can...)
+// (the interface I came up with is crazy weird, so I won't even bother to explain it.
+I'll
+// just rebuild it in a more intuitive and practical way as soon as I can...)

+$entropy = $passwordGenerator->getEntropy(
+ $password,
-$entropy = $passwordGenerator->getEntropy($password, $dictionary = null, $variationsCount = null, $lastOrSeparator = true, $separatorsCount = null);
+ $dictionary = null,
+ $variationsCount = null,
+ $lastOrSeparator = true,
+ $separatorsCount = null
+);

 ```